Zeynep243/DSA-210-Project/README.md

 ---
 ### Methods
-- I will use hypothesis testing to answer the research questions.
+- I will use hypothesis testing and EDA to answer the research questions.
-- For machine learning, multiple regression could be used to predict PISA score outcomes of the countries using their GDP, education spending and teacher to pupil ratio.
+- For machine learning, multiple regression could be used to predict PISA score outcomes of the countries using their GDP, education spending and income group.

 ### Python Methods
 - Numpy and Pandas will be used to clean the data and to transform it to useful format.